zfaran/zfaran-Solana-PnL-Tracker-Extension/README.md

 1. Go to [Helius Dashboard](https://dev.helius.xyz/)
 2. Sign up/log in and create a new API key
-3. Copy your key (looks like `14793e41-9228-4b04-9f09-9168a741779c`)
+3. Copy your key (looks like `14793e41-9228-4b04-9f09-9168a741779c`) Open content.js in a text editor and replace this exact line:
+ `const API = "PASTE_YOUR_HELIUS_KEY_HERE"; // ← Replace this string`.

+4. Load the Extension in Chrome
+Open Chrome and go to:
+`chrome://extensions/`
+Enable Developer mode (toggle in top-right)
+Click Load unpacked
+Select the cloned repository folder

 ## 🌐 Configure Specific Websites (Optional)